 Organic Freesia cannot be distilled due to the delicate nature of the flowers.
 Enfleurage was the traditional method of extraction used into the early 20th century.
 Since then, solvent extraction using hexane (which yields what is called an “absolute”) has virtually replaced enfleurage, and is to this day used extensively by the perfume industry.
 Now, the most commonly found Freesia used by the perfume industry is entirely synthetic.

 Enfleurage is a time-consuming method and oil yields are quite small for the amount of materials used.
 The entire process of extracting the Freesia Essential Oil (Freesia alba) is done by hand, using no heat and no harsh chemical solvents.
 Pure, local, sustainably produced palm oil is used to absorb the aromatic oils from the Freesia flower petals and once the palm oil is completely saturated with the essence of the Freesia flower, then the palm oil is separated from the Freesia oil by cane sugar alcohol which is then evaporated to leave only the Freesia oil.
 The process for producing the Organic Freesia Essential Oil is quite labor-intensive and requires many pounds of Freesia flower petals per milliliter of oil, but we feel the results are astounding – a wonderful aroma quite similar to that of the fresh flower.

-Natural Freesia perfume is often enjoyed as a single-flower note since the clean floral aroma produced from the flowers is quite wonderful in and of itself.
+Natural Freesia oil is often enjoyed as a single-flower note since the clean floral aroma produced from the flowers is quite wonderful in and of itself.